GadGadGad/Real-time-Trend-Detection-on-Social-Media-Data/README.md

-# Real-time Event Detection on Social Media Data
+# Real-time Trend Detection on Social Media Data

 An intelligent system for detecting and analyzing emerging social trends by fusing **Real-time Social Media Streams (Kafka)** with **Mainstream News (Crawlers)**, enhanced by **LLM Intelligence (Gemini)**.
 Developed for the SE363 course.